Miguel-V-DF/DocWorld-Lite/README.md

 - New biome foraged food types in caravans.
 - Beds require cloth (nullified by specialized bed mods).
 - More buildings can be minified, hand selected choices from Vanilla and Mods.
 - Glass lights actually requiring glass.
-Must use the Glass+Lights mod for the glass.
+Requires either Glass+Lights or just Glass mods for the glass.
+Don't use both together.
 - More linkable furniture support for various linkables where sensible.
 - More items can be stuffed.
 - Multi Mod Support that improves the compatibility and integration.